the web site of

 Asia Pacific Network for International Education and Values Education (APNIEVE)

 He was tapped to demonstrate the valuing process approach to conflict management in the 1998 Malaysia conference.
 Later, he was invited as an expert in Indonesia to help formulate the sourcebook for tertiary level, Learning to Live Together in Peace and Harmony.
-Then, he assisted as editor/writer on Valuing Process in the 2nd sourcebook, Learning to Be.
+Then, he assisted as editor/writer on Valuing Processes of other sourcebooks, Learning to Be, Learning To Do, Learning To Know.
 He also trains teachers in its holistic and integrated approach.
-Currently, he is working on the 3rd sourcebook, Learning to Do.

 UNESCO Philippines invited Earnest to train selected teachers of the 3 regions of the Philippines--Luzon, Visayas and Mindanao--to test the first APNIEVE sourcebook